 Gas price surge fuels fights at FedEx, Uber over who will pay

-Gas price surge fuels fights at FedEx, Uber over who will pay6 min read .
-Updated: 10 Apr 2022, 08:33 PM IST

 FedEx, Uber and Lyft have imposed new surcharges on customers, but drivers press them for more help